Ralph E. and Norma E. Peck Chair in Religion and Public Communication

 M.Div., Garrett-Evangelical Theological Seminary

 Ph.D., Northwestern University

-When named to the Peck Chair in Religion and Public Communication Jeffrey Mahan said, “Much of my work has focused on religious and theological engagements with both fine and popular film, literature and television.
-Earlier in my career I had the delight of serving on ecumenical juries at the Montreal, Cannes’ and Berlin film festivals.
-I have also been interested in the news media and increasingly I have been thinking about what it means for us to live in what Michael Real called a ‘mass-mediated culture.’
-I am thinking and teaching about what religion is like in a world we experience, perhaps principally, through the media, a world in which appearance in the various forms of mass media confirms meaning and value.”
+When named to the Peck Chair in Religion and Public Communication Jeffrey Mahan said, “Much of my past work has focused on religious and theological engagements with both fine and popular film, literature and television.
+I have had the delight of serving on ecumenical juries at the Montreal, Cannes’ and Berlin film festivals.
+Recently my work is focused on the mediation of religion more broadly, on the emergence of digital culture and the forms of religion in digital culture.”